Check out this ridiculously creamy homemade mac and cheese recipe that features real cheese yet doesn't separate when reheated!

 - Bring large pot of salted water to a boil and add macaroni.
 Cook until al dente then drain and set aside.

-- Melt 6 tablespoons of butter in a pot and slowly add flour to make a light blond roux, about 4 minutes.
+- Reduce the heat to medium low, melt 6 tablespoons of butter in the pot, and slowly add flour to make a light blond roux, about 4 minutes.
 Stir continuously to prevent burning.

-- Gradually add milk and cream to roux.
-Once all milk is blended with flour, add cheeses in small batches at a time, ensuring each batch is melted into the sauce before more cheese is added.
-Finally, melt Velveeta into the sauce, stiring to combine.
+- Gradually add milk and cream to the roux.
+Once all milk is blended with flour, add shredded cheese in small batches at a time, ensuring each batch is melted into the sauce before more cheese is added.
+Finally, melt cream cheese into the sauce, stirring to combine.

 - Add seasonings to the sauce and stir in cooked macaroni.